michaeljolley/michaeljolley/src/content/blog/2022/making-a-man-lessons-learned-from-my-single-mother/index.md

 ## Be a Man of Your Word

-Unlike mom, my dad wasn't very reliable.
+Unlike my mom, my dad wasn't very reliable.
 I remember many times when I would fall asleep hanging over the back of our couch, looking down the street through the blinds, waiting for him to pick me up for the weekend.
 He never came.
 I could never depend on anything he told me.

 Over the years, there were many times when I would be furious at him, but she never allowed me to be disrespectful.
-In fact, while I was growing up, and despite his verbal abuse to each of us, she never said an ill word about him.
+In fact, while I was growing up, and despite his verbal abuse of each of us, she never said an ill word about him.

 <Image src="./mom-and-nate.jpg" alt="Mom and Nathan" style="width:70%;margin:auto;"/>

 I'm sure it broke her heart to watch me be continually disappointed.
 But she would simply stress the importance of keeping your word.
-Never in the moment, but later, in a different context, she would say "people with good intentions give their word, but people with good character keep it."
+Never at the moment, but later, in a different context, she would say "people with good intentions give their word, but people with good character keep it."